Large Format Imaging for Libraries and Archives

 With a maximum pixel count of 12,000 x 15,990 for a single image, yielding a 48-bit uncompressed, lossless TIFF master file 1.1 GB in size, our BetterLight Super8K system can capture items up to 40” x 53.3” at a full 300 pixels per inch true optical resolution, with no stitching.
 Moreover, its trilinear CCD sensor captures red, green, and blue color data separately – without interpolation – yielding the most accurate color reproduction available today.

-Along with the BetterLight system, we proudly use the finest copy stand ever made – the Tarsia Technical Industries 4060.
+Along with our Phase One and BetterLight systems, we proudly use the finest oversized copy stand ever made – the Tarsia Technical Industries 4060.
 Its integrated dual vacuum boards gently yet securely hold items in place for imaging, without requiring a glass or platen to flatten items – especially important if they have been stored rolled up rather than flat.

 By treating large-format imaging for cultural heritage projects as the custom photography work it is rather than a push-button scanning operation, Creekside Digital truly raises the bar on image quality.
-Our on-staff photographer expertly lights each piece to eliminate glare, shadows, and fall-off – a task often impossible for overhead scanners given their integrated lighting (and fixed angle of incidence) and reflective glass platens.
+Our on-staff photographers expertly light each piece to eliminate glare, shadows, and fall-off – a task often impossible for overhead scanners given their integrated lighting (and fixed angle of incidence) and reflective glass platens.

 Not just for two-dimensional objects!

-Because the BetterLight system is based on decades-proven 4×5 view camera technology and doesn’t require items to fit into a relatively small space underneath a scanhead, it can be used to image just about anything – sculpture, artifacts, paintings and other fine artwork, tapestries, building interiors, and more.
+Because our imaging systems are based on decades-proven medium format and 4×5 view camera technology and they don’t require items to fit into a relatively small space underneath a scanhead or flatbed lid, thye can be used to image just about anything – sculpture, artifacts, paintings and other fine artwork, tapestries, building interiors, and more.
 Contact us today to discuss your imaging needs.